saqibkh/longhorn/schnorr/README.md

 ------------------------------------------------------------------------------------------------------------------------------------
 ------------------------------------------------------------------------------------------------------------------------------------
 Schnorr:
-    Instead of field division, we use hashes
+    Instead of field division, we use hashes.

     Signing:
         Given a secret P=eG, select random number k